 - Epigastric hernias: where tissue pokes through a gap in the abdominal wall between the breastbone and the belly button.

-Most hernias don’t go away on their own.
-If treatment is needed, the only treatment option is surgery.
-One exception is umbilical hernias in babies.
+Most hernias don't go away on their own.
+One exception is umbilical ("belly button") hernias in babies.
 These usually go away on their own within the first two years of the baby’s life.

 The most common types of hernia

 Most hernias can be felt or even seen as bulges.
-They don’t all cause problems, though.
-But they might cause pain, burning, a feeling of pressure or a pulling sensation, especially during physical strain.
+They don't always cause symptoms.
+But they might lead to pain, burning, a feeling of pressure or a pulling sensation, especially during physical strain.
 Some people only have symptoms when they tense their abdominal (tummy) muscles a lot.

-If the section of the intestine in the hernia becomes constricted, making it difficult for the contents of the intestine to pass, people may have problems with their digestion.
+If a section of the bowel is pinched by the hernia, people may have problems with their digestion.
 In men who have an inguinal hernia, tissue may poke into a scrotum, making it swell a lot (scrotal hernia).

 Severe or sudden new pain in the area of the hernia, or nausea and vomiting in addition to pain, could be signs that the hernia sac has become blocked or cut off.
 This can lead to serious complications such as peritonitis (inflammation of the peritoneum).